microsoft/vsts-wikiTools/README.md

 9. Copy all the files from the path "LocationC" and paste them into "LocationA"

-10. Run 'git add .' to stage all the newly added files in the  "LocationA" for commit.
+10. Run **git add .** to stage all the newly added files in the  "LocationA" for commit.

-11. Run 'git commit -m <commit message>' to commit the files that you have staged locally.
+11. Run **git commit -m <commit message>** to commit the files that you have staged locally.

 <img src = "https://github.com/sandeepchads/vsts-wikiTools/blob/master/Images/5%20Git%20commit.PNG">

-12. Run 'git push origin wikiMaster -f' Push the changes on to the master branch of the VSTS Wiki.
+12. Run **git push origin wikiMaster -f** .Push the changes on to the default branch of the VSTS Wiki.

 ## Source code
 Repository for the documentation - https://github.com/Microsoft/vsts-wikiTools